terra-money/docs/docs/Tutorials/Get-started/Terra-Station-mobile.md

 - Never give your seed phrase to anyone, not even support staff.
 :::

 4. Verify your writing to make sure every word is spelled correctly and in the right order.
-If you numbered your phrase, it can be helpful to verify it backwards.
+If you numbered your phrase, it can be helpful to verify it backward.

 5. Tap **Next**.